Join classrooms across the country in a collective effort to take action on plastic pollution!

 2. Kick Off with a 6-Minute Intro Video

-Begin your challenge by watching this 6-minute video with your class.
-It sets the stage for your next step, sparking curiosity and excitement!
+Begin by screening this 6-minute video in class to set the stage for the challenge!
 Your students will discover why plastic pollution matters and how they have the power to drive real change.

 3. Conduct a Campus Cleanup Investigation